 As much as you may dread this time of year, it actually provides a good opportunity to consider ways of easing the financial burdens that accompany a serious illness.
 Three areas to consider are medical and caregiver deductions, as well as a lump-sum payment from the sale of a life insurance policy.

 Most people are aware that federal income tax deductions are available for medical expenses, but they may not realize that medical costs must eat up a significant amount of your income before you can take any deductions.
-Specifically, you can only deduct medical expenses that exceed 10 percent of your adjusted gross income.
-The threshold drops to 7.5 percent if you were born before Jan.
-2, 1949.
+Specifically, you can only deduct medical expenses that exceed 7.5 percent of your adjusted gross income in 2017 or 2018.
+The threshold rises to 10 percent beginning in 2019.

 Medical expenses, for purposes of income tax deductions, include:

 - Costs of “diagnosis, cure, mitigation, treatment, or prevention of disease, and costs for treatment affecting any part or function of the body.”
 (Note: Expenses must be primarily to alleviate or prevent an illness.)